OCA/stock-logistics-warehouse/stock_product_location_sorted_by_qty/README.rst

    :alt: Odoo Community Association
    :target: https://odoo-community.org

-This module is maintained by the OCA.

 OCA, or the Odoo Community Association, is a nonprofit organization whose mission is to support the collaborative development of Odoo features and promote its widespread use.
-To contribute to this module, please visit https://odoo-community.org.